-$\underline{\text{Question:}} \text{ What are the estimated displacements after the first and second iteration?
-What is the true displacement?}$
+Question: What are the estimated displacements after the first and second iteration?
+What is the true displacement?

-4 The Harris Operator
+4 The Harris Detector

 For the previous exercise we manually selected a region to track, but we would like to be able to automatically detect good features to track.
-We will use the Harris operator for this due to the close relationship between the Harris Operator and the LK tracker.
+We will use the Harris detector for this due to the close relationship between the Harris Detector and the LK tracker.
 Look at the answer to the previous preparation question.
-You should have come to the conclusion that good features to track are basically the same features that we can detect by using the Harris operator.
+You should have come to the conclusion that good features to track are basically the same features that we can detect by using the Harris detector.